dydent/Deferral/README.md

-# Deferral - Decentralized Referral Systems
+# Deferral - High-Volume Decentralized Blockchain-Based Referral Systems

-This repository entails the source code and files developed as part of the Master's Thesis of Tobias Boner at the University of Zurich in 2022/2023.
+This GitHub repository entails the source code and files developed as part of the Master's Thesis of Tobias Boner at the University of Zurich in 2022/2023.

-The Deferral solution represents mulitple smart contracts that can be used to implement and operate a decentralized referral system on the blockchain.
+The developed Deferral solution represents a set of tested and documented Solidity smart contracts that aim to investigate and evaluate the feasibility of a high-volume decentralized referral system.

+Moreover, the [Deferral Visualizations](https://github.com/dydent/visualizations-deferral) GitHub repository is also part of the solution for the thesis and includes the source code and files needed for the evaluation of the results.

+In the following the technologies used, the repository structure, the installation guidelines and other details about this project are outlined.

 ## Technologies Used

-Amon others the following technologies have been used:
+Amon others the following technologies have been used for the implementation and development of the Deferral solution:

-### Smart Contracts

-- [**Solidity**](https://soliditylang.org/): A statically-typed, high-level programming language for implementing EVM compatible smart contracts.
-- [**TypeChain**](https://github.com/ethereum-ts/TypeChain): A code generation tool that creates TypeScript bindings for Ethereum smart contracts, providing type-safe interactions and reducing the risk of errors.
-- [**sol2uml**](https://github.com/naddison36/sol2uml): A tool for generating UML diagrams from Solidity source code, providing visual representations of the contract structure and relationships.

 ### Development Environment and Tools